 2. Search Engine Optimization

 A discussion of effective inbound marketing is never complete without a focus on search engine optimization (SEO).
 SEO involves focusing your content around the words, phrases, and concepts your prospective customers search for on the web.
-It also includes optimizing the structures of your posts so that they are easily discovered by search engines.
+It also include optimizing the structures of your posts so that their easily discovered by search engines.
 While SEO is an important part of the inbound marketing methodology, the quality of your content should never suffer in favor of it.